| Vol. 21 No. 4

 "demonstrated significantly more critical thinking skills"

+than its freshmen.
 Some policy makers want to take the process even further with

 a standardized test administered to college seniors to provide